bnomei/kirby3-autoid/README.md

 # Kirby 3 AutoID

 Performant index of Pages, StructureObjects and Files.
+Cache for Page- and File-Collection.

-## Usage
+## Usage autoid()

 ```php
 $autoid = 'any-autoid-value';